 Employment Equity in the municipality take center stage and employees are fully involved in the implementation of the policy.
 There is an employment equity committee which ensures the is full compliance with the provision of employment equity act.
-The 46 committee is responsible amongst others to ensure employment of designated groups are followed up and ensures that a certain percentage of people with disabilities are appointed in the municipality.
+The committee is responsible amongst others to ensure employment of designated groups are followed up and ensures that a certain percentage of people with disabilities are appointed in the municipality.
+One of the challenges that the municipality is currently facing is the appointment of females in senior positions.